Nine outstretched hands stacked in an "all in" gesture.

 Dialogue

-This workshop will be group discussion where participants will have time consider identities that they each hold and the privilege those identities give them.
+This workshop will be group discussion where participants will have time to consider identities that they each hold and how that impacts them in society.
 The facilitators will provide group expectations and then offer questions that each person will be expected to answer, these question will help participants better understand themselves and others.

 Global Competence

-This FOI examines global competence and the importance of a global perspective on campus.
-Participants in this FOI learn tools of global competency and how to apply this toolkit in their work at UVU.
+This workshop examines global competence and the importance of a global perspective on campus.
+Participants in this workshop to learn tools of global competency and how to apply this toolkit in their work.

 Justice & Healing

-This workshop is designed to help identify, gather, and present reliable and accurate metrics of equity, inclusion, and diversity and discuss how we interpret the data into effective storytelling.
+This workshop is designed to help identify, gather, and present reliable and accurate metrics of engagement and discuss how we interpret the data into effective storytelling.

 Microaggressions

 At UVU we aim for a diverse and inclusive culture.
-Each of us have the power to better promote and move closer to this goal as we become aware of and understand Microaggressions.
-Together we will explore what Microaggressions are, share our experiences, and practice disrupting incidents.
+Each of us have the power to better promote and move closer to this goal as we become aware of and understand microaggressions.
+Together we will explore what microaggressions are, share our experiences, and practice exceptional accountability.